To release from rulership

 I recently made an educational video where I walk you through a simple and practical method for how to engage with this process of personal decolonization.
 You can watch and listen here:

-Once you’ve gone through the exercise with a specific thought, belief or perception, I’d love to hear from you in the comments below.
-What did you notice when you took yourself through the process?
+Once you’ve gone through the exercise with a specific thought, belief or perception, I’d love to hear, what did you notice when you took yourself through the process?
 What did you learn?

 I want to remind you that there is no magic formula or perfect system, my teachings are simply suggestions and clues that will hopefully help you on your path.